 Charlotte Miriam LabronJohn Labron's death almost coincided with the birth of his daughter, Charlotte Miriam (aka Miriam Charlotte) Labron [Wrexham 1882, 2nd qtr], known as Minnie.
-In 1891, her mother having remarried, Miriam was living with the Shelby family at 11 Cross Street, Wrexham.
+In 1891, her mother having remarried, Minnie was living with the Shelby family at 11 Cross Street, Wrexham.
 In 1901 she was with her aunts Margaret and Sarah Shelby and her adopted uncle Henry Hubband at 2 End Spring Road, Wrexham and she was a Stationers Assistant.
-She was still with them in 1911.
+She appears to have continued to live with them, even after her marriage.

 Reports in The wrexham Advertiser and North Wales News show that Minnie was quite talented.
 In February 1895 she took a small part in the St James' Band of Hope concert and the following year she won prizes at Rhosddu Board Schools' prize giving for needlework and for recitation.
 In 1900 she performed in an operetta to raise funds for St James's Church Sunday School